uwgnol1612/WeCamp/README.md

 ```
 ### Spots Search

-Users can search for campsites by applying one or more filters from a list of categories such as group size, price, amenities and activties offered by the spot.
+Users can search campsites by applying one or more filters from a list of categories such as group size, price, amenities and activties offered by the spot.

 ![SpotFilter](https://we-camp-seeds.s3.us-east-2.amazonaws.com/3.png)